huggingface/blog/sentiment-analysis-fhe.md

 They are powerful tools for all kinds of Natural Language Processing tasks.
 In fact, we can leverage their representation for any text and feed it to a more FHE-friendly, machine learning model for classification.
 In this notebook we will use XGBoost.

 We start by importing the requirements for transformers.
-Here, we use the popular library from [HuggingFace](https://huggingface.co) to get a transformer quickly.
+Here, we use the popular library from [Hugging Face](https://huggingface.co) to get a transformer quickly.

 ```python
 import torch